darthwalsh/ecma-335/docs/ii.22.26-methoddef-0x06.md

  21. There shall be no duplicate rows in the _MethodDef_ table, based upon owner + _Name_ + _Signature_ (where owner is the owning row in the _TypeDef_ table).
 (Note that the _Signature_ encodes whether or not the method is generic, and for generic methods, it encodes the number of generic parameters.)
 (Note, however, that if _Flags_.`CompilerControlled` = 1, then this row is excluded from duplicate checking) \[ERROR\]

- 22. There shall be no duplicate rows in the _MethodDef_ table, based upon owner + _Name_ + _Signature_, where _Name_ fields are compared using CLS conflicting-identifierrules; also, the Type defined in the signatures shall be different.
+ 22. There shall be no duplicate rows in the _MethodDef_ table, based upon owner + _Name_ + _Signature_, where _Name_ fields are compared using CLS conflicting-identifier-rules; also, the Type defined in the signatures shall be different.
 So, for example, `int i` and `float i` would be considered CLS duplicates; also, the return type of the method is ignored (Note, however, that if _Flags_.`CompilerControlled` = 1, this row is excluded from duplicate checking as explained above.) \[CLS\]

  23. If `Final`, `NewSlot`, or `Strict` are set in _Flags_, then _Flags_.`Virtual` shall also be set \[ERROR\]